Cardiogen (20mg)

 Cardiogen Peptide and Cancer Research

-The dose-dependent inhibition of M-1 sarcoma growth after […] cardiogen was caused by the development of hemorrhagic necrosis and stimulation of tumor cell apoptosis.
-The parameters of proliferative activity indicate that inhibition of tumor growth was not caused by the direct cytostatic effect of the drug on the tumor.
-Morphological signs indicate a specific mechanism of cardiogen action, realized through the vascular network of the tumor’.
-(2)
+“The [concentration-dependent] inhibition of M-1 sarcoma growth after [...] cardiogen was caused by the development of hemorrhagic necrosis and stimulation of tumor cell apoptosis.
+The parameters of proliferative activity indicate that inhibition of tumor growth was not caused by the direct cytostatic effect of the [peptide] on the tumor.
+Morphological signs indicate a specific mechanism of cardiogen action, realized through the vascular network of the tumor.”
+(1)

-Cardiogen Peptide and Prostate Cancer
+Cardiogen Peptide and Prostate Cell Aging

-Cardiogen Peptide and Cardiomyocytes
+Cardiogen Peptide and Cardiomyocytes Apoptosis

 The tetrapeptide cardiogen demonstrated the great stimulating effect on the proliferation both in tissues from young and old rats.
 The immunohistochemical study demonstrated a decrease of the p53 protein expression by cardiogen action.
-This fact can testify that cardiogen inhibits the apoptosis process in the myocardial tissue’.(5)
+This fact can testify that cardiogen inhibits the apoptosis process in the myocardial tissue.”(5)

 Cardiogen peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.